rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h2 id="part-f" align="center">  Part F:   Feedback Prompt </h2>

-KTTY will be able to run in different **modes**, which affect what the keyboard events do.

 Up until now, we've been building Buffer Editor Mode.
-In Buffer Editor Mode, keyboard input edits the contents of the `_buffer`.
+In Buffer Editor Mode, keyboard input edits the contents of `Buffer.text`.

 In this section, we’ll be implementing Feedback Mode.
-In Feedback Mode, keyboard input types to the `_feedback_input`.
+In Feedback Mode, keyboard input types to the `FeedbackBar.input`.

 We’ll be using Feedback Mode in two ways, in this version:
  - When opening with no filename or a non-existing filename, prompt the user appropriately.